Search information pages

 - Study protocol: describes proposed or ongoing research, providing a detailed account of the hypothesis, rationale, and methodology of the study.

-Edited by Hylton Menz and Michael Potter, Journal of Foot and Ankle Research is supported by an expert Editorial Board.
+Edited by Hylton Menz and Mike Potter, Journal of Foot and Ankle Research is supported by an expert Editorial Board.

 Journal of Foot and Ankle Research operates an 'open peer review' policy meaning reviewers are asked to sign their reviews.
 The pre-publication history including all submitted versions, reviewers' reports and authors' responses will be linked to from the published article.